Odisha lockdown: 14-day complete shutdown in 4 districts from tomorrow till July 31

 Odisha's COVID-19 caseload crossed the 15,000-mark on Thursday with 494 more people testing positive for the infection, while two more fatalities pushed the death toll in the state to 79, a senior health official said.

-The fresh cases reported from 23 districts have taken the state''s count to 15,392, he said.
+The fresh cases reported from 23 districts have taken the state's count to 15,392, he said.

 Bengaluru lockdown: Over 30,000 people leave city; rush at grocery stores and liquor shops